Duwaysan/SDA-Software-Development-Bootcamp/work/week-01/day-01/03. Intro-to-CLI/fundamentals/README.md

   <span class="subhead">Fundamentals</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to open their OS's terminal application and run basic commands.
+**Learning objective:** By the end of this lesson, students will be able to open their OS's terminal application, learn about shells, understand and run basic commands, .

-## Open the terminal application
+## The Terminal

 How you open your terminal application will depend upon your OS.